j-vinnal/hotel-management/README.md

 - **JWT Authentication**: The application uses JWT for secure authentication.
 The `BaseEntityService` class handles token refresh logic to maintain user sessions.

+## X-Road Protocol Support

+Our service supports the X-Road protocol, implemented via the `X-Road-Client` header.
+This header is added to all HTTP requests made through the `BaseService` class.

 ## Getting Started

 To get started with the project, follow these steps: